microsoft/language-server-protocol/_specifications/lsp/3.17/general/initialize.md

 	 */
 	window?: {
 		/**
+		 * It indicates whether the client supports server initiated
+		 * progress using the `window/workDoneProgress/create` request.
+		 *
-		 * Whether client supports handling progress notifications.
-If set
+		 * The capability also controls Whether client supports handling
-		 * servers are allowed to report in `workDoneProgress` property in the
+		 * of progress notifications.
+If set servers are allowed to report a
-		 * request specific server capabilities.
+		 * `workDoneProgress` property in the request specific server
+		 * capabilities.
 		 *
 		 * @since 3.15.0
 		 */